sisl/NeuralVerification.jl/docs/src/problem.md

  [^3]: The set can only have one output node.
 I.e. it must be a set of dimension 1.

 Note that solvers which require `Hyperrectangle`s also work on `HPolytope`s by overapproximating the input set.
-This is true for any set which can be converted to another set, such as a `HalfSpace` output being representable as an `HPolytope` with a single constraint.
+This is likewise true for solvers that require `HPolytope`s converting a `Hyperrectangle` input to H-representation.
+Any set which can be made into the required set is converted, wrapped, or approximated appropriately.

 ### PolytopeComplements